Walkability: Access networks

 The access networks of a city enable and constrain pedestrian flows; it is the capacity or possibility to walk.
 Like density and mix, these are properties embodied in urban form and facilitate more efficient pedestrian flows.
 Access networks are also multi-modal and need to be understood from the perspective of those who choose between modes of walking, cycling, public transport, and cars.
 Public transport trips are generally coupled with walkable access to the transit stop.
 Walking will primarily be chosen for up to 10 minutes if it is the fastest mode and other factors are equal.
 Walking has the advantage that it is a much more predictable trip time than public transport or cars, where we have to allow for delays caused by poor service, congestion, and parking.

-Major infrastructural factors include access to mass transit, presence and quality of footpaths, buffers to moving traffic (planter strips, on-street parking or bike lanes) and pedestrian crossings, aesthetics, nearby local destinations, air quality, shade or sun in appropriate seasons, street furniture, traffic volume and speed. and wind conditions.
+Major infrastructural factors include access to mass transit, presence and quality of footpaths, buffers to moving traffic (planter strips, on-street parking or bike lanes) and pedestrian crossings, aesthetics, nearby local destinations, air quality, shade or sun in appropriate seasons, street furniture, traffic volume and speed, and wind conditions.
 Walkability is also examined based on the surrounding built environment.
 Reid Ewing and Robert Cervero's five D's of the built environment—density, diversity, design, destination accessibility, and distance to transit—heavily influence an area's walkability.
 Combinations of these factors influence an individual's decision to walk.

 History

 Before cars and bicycles were mass-produced, walking was the main way to travel.
-It was the only way to get from place to place for much of human history.
-In the 1930s, economic growth led to increased automobile manufacturing.
+In the 1920s, economic growth led to increased automobile manufacturing.
 Cars were also becoming more affordable, leading to the rise of the automobile during the Post–World War II economic expansion.

-The detrimental effects of automobile emissions soon led to public concern over pollution.
-Alternatives, including improved public transportation and walking infrastructure, have attracted more attention from planners and policymakers.
-There is a correlation between the white exodus from racially mixed urban regions to more racially homogeneous suburban regions with the growth of an automobile centric urban planning.
-Jane Jacobs The Death and Life of Great American Cities remains one of the most influential books in the history of American city planning especially concerning the future developments of the walkability concept.
+Jane Jacobs' classic book The Death and Life of Great American Cities remains one of the most influential books in the history of American city planning, especially concerning the future developments of the walkability concept.
 She coined the terms "social capital", "mixed primary uses", and "eyes on the street", which were adopted professionally in urban design, sociology, and many other fields.

 While there has been a push towards better walkability in cities in recent years, there are still many obstacles that need to be cleared to achieve more complete and cohesive communities where residents won't have to travel as far to get to where they need to go.
-For example, the average time it has taken American commuters to get to work has actually increased from 25 to 27.6 minutes, so much is still to be done if walkability is to be realized and a lessened reliance on cars comes into fruition.
+For example, the average time it has taken American commuters to get to work has actually increased from 25 minutes in 2006 to 27.6 minutes in 2019, so much is still to be done if walkability is to be realized and a lessened reliance on cars comes into fruition.